haolingdong-msft/metrics-advisor-poc/archboard.md

 DataFeed dataFeed = DataFeedTransforms.fromInner(dataFeedDetail);
 // use datafeed
 ```
-The returned value is `BinaryData`, users need to convert the response to `DataFeed` by themselves.

-With convenient method, we will get datafeed like this:
+With convenient method, we will get datafeed like below, we only need to pass in the datafeed ID, and we can get datafeed directly from response:

 ```
 MetricsAdvisorAdministrationClientBuilder metricsAdvisorAdministrationClientbuilder =